AdobeDocs/commerce-webapi/src/pages/get-started/create-integration.md

 ## Check your integration

-Log in to Magento and navigate to **System > Extensions > Integrations**.
+Log in to the Admin and navigate to **System > Extensions > Integrations**.
 The integration should be displayed in the grid.

 ## Integrate with your application

-Before you can activate your integration in Magento, you must create two pages on your application to handle OAuth communications.
+Before you can activate your integration, you must create two pages on your application to handle OAuth communications.

 *  The location specified in the `identity_link_url` parameter must point to a page that can handle login requests.